 Quality Options for Veterinary Surgery

 Greater Annapolis Veterinary Hospital can give your pet many options if surgery is indicated.
 Our veterinarians are able to perform many different types of procedures your pet might need; they do surgery on a regular basis and have a variety of special interests and skills.
-Dr. Coale’s practice is limited to orthopedic and general veterinary surgery.
+Dr. Coale’s practice is limited to veterinary surgery.

 - Spay or neuter